MUSEION museum of modern & contemporary art, Bozen / Bolzano

 Museion – detailed description

 What leads a family with children to enter a contemporary art museum on a Saturday morning?
 There are many reasons but the most important is that the Museion in Bozen is a successful example of a contemporary art museum capable to include and intrigue.
-An alchemy not easy to get that there has been obtained through a well-designed space and a range of activities addressed to a broad and diverse audience; namely the key-points that make a museum a space open to the community.
+Such difficult alchemy has been obtained through a well-designed space and a range of activities addressed to a broad and diverse audience; namely the key points that make a museum a space open to the community.

 Museion museum of contemporary art, Bozen, exterior views.
 Photos © Inexhibit